orgesskura/orgesskura/README.md

 ## Hi there 👋

 Thanks for reading my profile.
 My name is Orges.
-I have two years of experience as a software engineer at Smarkets, a sports trading company, where I significantly improved my technical abilities especially in Python, System Design, and different tooling like AWS, Grafana, Kafka etc.
+I have two years of experience as a software engineer at Smarkets, a sports trading company, where I significantly enhanced my technical skills, particularly in Python, system design, and various tools such as AWS, Grafana, and Kafka.
+Additionally, I independently and as part of a team developed fully functional applications.

-- Studied Computer Science at University of Edinburgh and graduated in 2022 with a first degree.
+- 📖 Studied Computer Science at University of Edinburgh and graduated in 2022 with a first degree.
-- I've operated my own marketing agency, gaining skills in advertising and business management.
+- 🏢 Operated a dental marketing agency for a bit more than a year, gaining skills in advertising and business management.
+I generated appointments for dental practices, helping them to scale effectively.
-- I'm very passionate about health and fitness; I make it a point to regularly visit the gym and also learn new sports - currently I am doing jiu-jitsu.
+- 💪 I'm very passionate about health and fitness; I make it a point to regularly visit the gym and also learn new sports - currently I am doing jiu-jitsu.
-- I highly value learning and am continually seeking to enhance my understanding and skills.
-Currently learning more about AI, Maths, and a bit of Physics.
+- 🤖 I highly value learning and am continually seeking to enhance my understanding and skills.
+Currently learning more about Rust, AI, Maths, and a bit of Physics.
 - You can access my CV [here](https://gist.github.com/orgesskura/10ad782d98e034605c322a2ff6375599)